japeotter21/gymtrack/README.md

 ## Workout/Progress Tracking
-App for tracking workout attendance and progress, emphasis on mobile layout and mobile-friendly experience
+App for tracking workout attendance and progress, emphasis on mobile layout and mobile-friendly experience React/Tailwind/Nextjs/GraphQL/MongoDB

-React/Tailwind/Nextjs/GraphQL/MongoDB
+## Goal

+I created this site primarily to solve a few problems that I noticed with tracking progress in the gym:
+- Excel layouts that force users to scroll through a long history of workouts to record a new workout session
+- Spreadsheet templates that rely on formulas are inflexible
+- Difficult to visualize progress across sessions
+- No way to indicate when exercises were completed back-to-back in a superset

+## Details

 Core Features:
 - Choose exercises to perform in workouts and add workouts to your program